 - To remove the scales, avoid using tweezers or any other pointed objects since you can accidently poke the infant and hurt him.

-Read Also: How To Stop Snoring(Steps and requirements)
+Read Also: How To Stop Snoring(Steps and Requirements)

 Brush once every day.
 Brushless frequently if the scalp feels irritated or red.
 Some flakes will be removed by brushing, which could improve the condition of the whole scalp.
 This approach is secure.
+22 Top Foods For Promoting Heart Health(All You Need to Know)

 Wash the baby’s hair